Holborn: Economy

 In the early 21st century, Holborn has become the site of new offices and hotels.
 For example, the old neoclassical Pearl Assurance building near the junction with Kingsway was converted into a hotel in 1999.

-There has been a limited attempt by some commercial organisations to rebrand Holborn (and other nearby areas such as Bloomsbury) as "Midtown", on the grounds that it is notionally in the very middle of London, between the West End and the City, but this Americanisation has been widely criticised and not accepted or used by Londoners.
+There has been attempts by some commercial organisations to rebrand the southern parts of the London Borough of Camden (Holborn, Bloomsbury and St Giles; the former Metropolitan Borough of Holborn) as "Midtown".
+This area, is notionally in the very middle of London, being situated between the Westminster and the City, but this Americanisation has been widely criticised and not accepted or used by Londoners.

 Representation

 The MPs for the area are: